For reference, here is the copy in the infographic:

 comments.php

 This controls the output of comments, which can be included in the loop if you desire comments on your theme.
-Comments.php can be overriden by plugins such as Disqus, which then take over comment functionality on your blog.
+Comments.php can be overridden by plugins such as Disqus, which then take over comment functionality on your blog.

 functions.php